Pepper Companion Plants: Full List of Pairings

 • Nasturtiums – Nasturtiums can act as a great trap crop when planted near your peppers.
 They also bring in pollinators.
 But give them plenty of space – they get very bushy!

-• Petunias – Colorful petunias can keep bad bugs at bay.
+• Petunias – Colorful petunias help keep common pests at bay.

-• Sunflowers – Sunflowers can encourage beneficial insects, like pollinators and predatory bugs that feed on pests.
+• Sunflowers – Sunflowers encourage beneficial insects, like pollinators and predatory bugs that feed on pests.

 Herbs to Plant Near Peppers

-The following herbs can all keep away pests, and some may improve your peppers’ flavor.
+The following herbs can all keep away pests, and some may improve the flavor of peppers:

 • Anise